bureaugewas/DAMP/README.md

 5. Register a user and log in.

 # Endpoint commands
+Endpoints can be created, updated or deleted using Post, Put and Delete methods.
+The following steps describe how this is done:

 1. Create an Admin token by going to 'Client_access'
 2. Select 'Generate token for:' and choose 'Admin'
 3. Select the amount of days you want the token to have access